faiuwle/CK2GED/README.md

   - the .ck2 file you wish to browse

-Open settings.py and make sure that ck2\_install\_dir and mod\_dir are set to your CK@ install directory and the directory where you install mods, respectively.
+Open settings.py and make sure that ck2\_install\_dir and mod\_dir are set to your CKII install directory and the directory where you install mods, respectively.
 The other options do no matter.

 Run ck2\_title\_history, and follow the prompts.
 When finished, it will launch